-- A. Resources (materials, media, and equipment) and costs. - B. Personnel requirements (administrative, instructional, and support staff) and costs. - C. Facility requirements. - D. Funding source(s). - E. Impact, financial or otherwise, this program may have on the College.
+- A. Resources (materials, media, equipment and Learning Resource Center (Library) and costs. - B. Personnel requirements (administrative, instructional, and support staff) and costs. - C. Facility requirements. - D. Funding source(s). - E. Impact, financial or otherwise, this program may have on the College.